Is your team stuck in a rut?

 So I thought for a moment and then said, ‘Okay, I’ll win’.

-And he was right, everything did change.
-From the amount of money that I spent to shave a few grams of weight off the boat, to the quantity and quality of my training, to the effort that went to seek out experts and develop innovations for the boat.
-I know that if I hadn’t been committed to winning there would have been hundreds of decisions when I would have chosen more ‘sensible’ options and with the best of intentions it would have resulted in a completely different boat being put at the start.
+He was right.
+Everything did change.
+From the amount of money that I spent to shave a few grams of weight off the boat, to the quantity and quality of my training, to the effort that went to seek out experts and develop innovations for the boat, everything changed.
+I know that if I hadn’t been committed to winning there would have been hundreds of decisions where I would have chosen more ‘sensible’ options and with the best of intentions it would have resulted in a completely different boat being wheeled down the ramp at the start-line.

-Your staff or delegates will leave this presentation with fresh tools and a new approach to taking on their challenges and lifting their game.
+Your staff or delegates will leave this presentation with fresh tools and a new approach for taking on their challenges and lifting their game.

-• Why performance requires a goal, how to size the goal and what the real point of a goal is
+- Why performance requires a goal, what the real point of a goal is

-• The winning attitude – how to get it, what’s important, how it can backfire
+- The winning attitude – how to get it, why it’s important, how it can backfire

-• How to improve your ability to persevere, your mental toughness (without being tough)
+- How to improve your ability to persevere through adversity